kylebshr/LiteData/README.md

 ## Installation

-LiteData is available through CocoaPods, Carthage and Swift Package Manager.
+LiteData is available through CocoaPods and Carthage.

 ### CocoaPods